The Crofting Commission regulates

 • Most application types need to be advertised and have a 28 day public consultation period to allow for comments, and nothing happens to the application during this time.

-• Approx timescale 4-8 weeks depending on how quickly the applicant places the advert.
+• Approx timescale up to 8 weeks depending on how quickly the applicant places the advert.

 Parameter Checks